snorrwe/asteroids/README.md

 ## Controls

-WASD to move.
+WAD to move.
 Space to fire.